squireChuck/asset-projection-analysis/docs/asset-projection-analysis-system.md

 of asset portfolios under provided hypothetical scenarios (varying market conditions/assumptions/tail-risk analysis).
-Downstream teams use these projections to make investment/reserving decisions with "real capital", which can lead to lost revenue and reputational damage if done improperly.
+Downstream teams use these projections to make investment/reserving decisions with real capital, which can lead to lost revenue and reputational damage if done improperly.

 Since human input can lead to erroneous projections, and thus, poor financial decisions, the company needs a system that helps actuaries verify the projections are sound.